This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please see my disclosure policy for more information.

 For the Cake:

-- 12 ounces semi-sweet chocolate, chopped
+- 12 oz semi-sweet chocolate, chopped

-- 4 oz unsalted butter, 1/2 cup, cubed
+- 4 oz unsalted butter, (1/2 cup), cubed

 - 6 large eggs, separated, at room temperature